ujjwalkumar8577/Q-Kart/SellerApp/readme.txt

-This folder contains source code for the seller app.
+This folder contains all java files (i.e. of source code) of our Q-Kart seller app.